thejimbirch/catsinmyyard/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 * Fixed: Twitter share button title cleaning (thanks Harald)
 * Fixed: Removed the standard "Tweet" text from the link inside the Twitter button, to avoid its occasional presence in the summaries (thanks David)

-= 1.7.3 =
-* Added: Flattr share button
-* Fixed: Flattr share button title cleaning (thanks Harald)
-* Fixed: Flattr share button js api loading, tags loading and text linking
-* Fixed: Flattr share button warning for posts without tags

 = 1.6.3 =
 * Added: Google +1 share button
 * Added: possibility to hide the Twitter button counter
 * Added: Box layout available for compatible buttons
+* Added: possibility to use the "really_simple_share_publish" PHP function to publish the buttons inside the PHP code, for themes and other plugins
 * Changed: admin page restyle
+* Changed: single permalink and title loading, for better performance
 * Fixed: Facebook Like button url encoded (thanks Radek Maciaszek)

-= 1.5.0 =
-* Added: possibility to use the "really_simple_share_publish" PHP function to publish the buttons inside the PHP code, for themes and other plugins
-* Changed: single permalink and title loading, for better performance

 = 1.4.16 =
 * Added: "Show in Search results" option